mhezarei/IR-WS-course-99/Project 1/README.md

 Since the output will be saved in mongoDB, make sure that your `mongod` service is active (running).

-__TODO:__ Add the command-line arguemnt to control saving into database.
+__TODO:__ Add a command-line argument to control saving into database.